kkBoom/learngit/readme.txt

-git is a veersion control system. git is free software.
+git is a distributed veersion control system. git is free software.